 All requests for extensions to the submission date of the dissertation must be made initially to the Programme Administrator, who will then pass all such requests to the Postgraduate Examinations Officer for consideration.
 The Postgraduate Examinations Officer may agree extensions for dissertation submission of up to one month.
-If students are requesting an extension of longer than one month for submission of their dissertation, they must put this in writing to the Teaching and Student-Support Office by 15th August 2016 and must have the support of their supervisor.
+If students are requesting an extension of longer than one month for submission of their dissertation, they must put this in writing to the Teaching and Student Support Office by 15th August 2016 and must have the support of their supervisor.
 In any event, extensions for assessed work/dissertations will only be granted on the grounds of medical or extenuating personal circumstances.

 For instance, if you suffer illness or other adverse circumstances, which mean that you cannot complete the dissertation by the published submission date, you may apply for an extension (using the form available from the Teaching and Student Support Office).
-Extensions will not be granted unless there are exceptional circumstances meriting grant.
-The grant of an extension and its term is entirely at the discretion of the Postgraduate Examinations Officer.
+Extensions will be granted only when exceptional circumstances exist, and supporting evidence is provided.
+The granting of an extension and the terms of any extension are entirely at the discretion of the Postgraduate Examinations Officer.
+Extensions must be applied for no later than 24 hours prior to the submission deadline.
+These rules are strictly applied.

-10.7 DISSERTATION FORMAT
+11.7 DISSERTATION FORMAT